Home Insurance Payment Options: Monthly vs Annual & How to Save

 Do I have to pay home insurance through escrow?

 Not always.
 Lenders typically require escrow if your down payment was under 20% or if you have an FHA or USDA loan.
-If you have sufficient equity and a conventional mortgage, you may be able to waive escrow and pay your insurer directly — which can give you access to pay-in-full and autopay discounts.
+If you have sufficient equity and a conventional mortgage, you may be able to waive escrow (sometimes for a small 0.125% to 0.25% waiver fee) and pay your insurer directly, unlocking access to pay-in-full and autopay discounts.

 How long is the grace period if I miss a home insurance payment?